xwmx/nb/README.md

              `ranger` [1], `mc` [2], `exa` [3], or `ls`.
              Shortcut Alias: `p`
   rename     Rename a notebook.
-  select     Set the current notebook from a colon-prefixed selection.
+  select     Set the current notebook from a colon-prefixed selector.
              Not persisted.
 Selection format: <notebook>:<identifier>
   status     Print the archival status of the current notebook or
              notebook <name>.